bosch-buderus-wp/grafana-dashboards/README.md

 All queries are named after the corresponding entity from ems-esp (list of [entity names](https://bosch-buderus-wp.github.io/docs/smarthome/entities)).
 If you encounter any issues or have suggestions for improvements, please feel free to open an issue.

-## Additional historic data with InfluxDB
+## Power consumption & heat output

 If you already store the entities of your ems-esp in an InfluxDB, you can extend your dashboard with historic data visualizations.
 In addition to the live view above, the following dashboard provides a section with various visualizations depending on the selected time interval.